William Ward (American football)

-William Douglas Ward (August 25, 1874 – May 13, 1936) was an American football player and coach, physician and surgeon.
-He played college football at Princeton University from 1893 to 1894 and was the coach of the University of Michigan football team in 1896.
+William Douglas Ward (August 25, 1874 – May 13, 1936) was an American college football player and coach, physician and surgeon.
+He played football at Princeton University from 1893 to 1894 and was the coach of the University of Michigan football team in 1896.
 He later became a physician and surgeon in Rochester, New York.
 He was a pioneer in early surgical procedures to construct artificial vaginas and published an article on the subject in 1915.

 Early years

 Ward was born in Rochester, New York in August 1874.
 His grandfather, Levi Ward, was the mayor of Rochester.
 His father, Frank Addison Ward, was a Rochester native, a Princeton alumnus, and the chief executive of Ward's Natural Science Establishment, a company that supplied natural history specimens to colleges, museums and collectors in the United States and Europe.
 Ward's mother, Mary Hawley Douglas, was also a native of New York.
 He had seven younger siblings born between 1879 and 1894.
 Ward attended preparatory school at St. Paul's School in Concord, New Hampshire.